Multi-Family Therapy for Anorexia Nervosa is a treatment manual that details an empirically supported and innovative treatment for this disorder.

 This book provides a detailed description of the theory and clinical practice of MFT-AN.
 The treatment draws on the Maudsley Family Therapy for Anorexia Nervosa model as well as integrating other psychological and group frameworks.
-Part One details the theoretical concepts, MFT-AN structure, content, and implementation, including clinically rich and detailed guidance on group facilitation, therapeutic technique, and troubleshooting when the group process encounters difficulties.
-Part Two provides step by step instructions for the group activities in the initial 4-day intensive workshop and for the subsequent follow up days that occur over a further 6-8 months.
+Part I details the theoretical concepts, MFT-AN structure, content and implementation, including clinically rich and detailed guidance on group facilitation, therapeutic technique and troubleshooting when the group process encounters difficulties.
+Part III provides step-by-step instructions for the group activities in the initial four-day intensive workshop and for the subsequent follow-up days that occur over a further six to eight months.

-Part I: Theory, Structure and Techniques; 1 What is multi-family therapy?; 2.
+Part I: Theory, structure and techniques; 1 What is multi-family therapy?; 2.
 Who can benefit from MFT-AN?; 3.
-MFT-AN theoretical concept; 4.
+MFT-AN theoretical concepts; 4.
 MFT context and mechanisms of change; 5.
 MFT-AN structure and content; 6.
 The MFT treating team; 7.
-Managing Process and Group Facilitation; 8.
+Managing process and group facilitation; 8.
 Therapeutic techniques; 9.
 MFT meals; 10.
 Effectively managing and containing the group process; 11.
-MFT troubleshooting and managing risk; Part II: MFT Activities; 12.
+MFT troubleshooting and managing risk; Part II: MFT activities; 12.
 How to use activities in MFT-AN; 13.
-4-day intensive workshop: the activities; 14.
+Four-day intensive workshop: the activities; 14.
 Follow-up days and exercises

 Eia Asen, MD, FRCPsych, Consultant Child, Adolescent and Adult Psychiatrist, Anna Freud Centre and Visiting Professor, University College, London